 Can Not Brushing Your Teeth Make You Sick?

-As dentists, we recommend brushing your teeth twice a day to keep your teeth and gums healthy.
+As dentists, we recommend brushing and flossing your teeth twice a day to keep your teeth and teeth and gums healthy.
 But can you get sick from not brushing your teeth?
-If you forgot your toothbrush for an overnight stay, a day isn't likely to derail your oral health.
-But, consistently not brushing your teeth increases your risk of getting sick and damaging your teeth.
+Skipping a day occasionally may not cause major issues, but not brushing regularly can lead to serious health problems.
+Over time, poor oral health can increase your risk of tooth damage, gum infections, and even systemic health issues.

 Side Effects of Not Brushing Your Teeth

 If you don't brush enough, plaque and tartar build-up on your teeth.
-Plaque is bacteria build-up that forms a sticky film on your teeth.
+Plaque is bacteria build-up that forms a sticky film on your teeth and gums.
 Eventually, plaque can harden into tartar that can't be removed with regular brushing.
-This leads to tooth damage and bacterial infections.
+This leads to periodontal disease, tooth loss, and other complications.
 A few different side effects of not brushing your teeth include:

 Bad Breath

 If you don't clean your teeth, your breath may smell pretty ripe.
 This is caused by food particles and bacteria building up on your teeth and tongue.
 In dentistry, bad breath is called halitosis.
-Brushing helps remove these particles and bacteria for fresher breath.
+Brushing with fluoride toothpaste helps remove these particles and bacteria for fresher breath and better overall health.

 Tooth Decay